Forms

 Becomes:

-<form method="POST" action="https://yoururl.com/_formProcess" enctype="multipart/form-data" id="contact_form">
+<form id="contact_form" action="https://yoururl.com/_formProcess" enctype="multipart/form-data" method="POST"

-<input type="hidden" name="_formId" value="MTA=">
+<input name="_formId" type="hidden" value="MTA=">

-<input type="hidden" name="_self" value="https://yoururl.com/">
+<input name="_self" type="hidden" value="https://yoururl.com/">

-<input type="submit" value="Send your message" class="button">
+<input class="button" type="submit" value="Send your message"></form>

-Notice how we use formStart() and formEnd() to start en end our form. formStart() requires the form name as first parameter and an optional second parameter if you want to add properties to the form tag, such as an id or class for example.
+Notice how we use formStart() and formEnd() to start en end our form. formStart() requires the form handle of the form as first parameter and an optional second parameter if you want to add properties to the form tag, such as an id or class for example.
 You can also specify the third parameter of you want to prefill the form, this third parameter should be a PHP array containing all desired prefill data (the key should match the form field name and the value is the value you want to use).

 formEnd() does not accept any parameters.

-The line <?php foreach($webigniter->formFields('Contact') as $field):?> collects all fields in the form an creates a $field variable for each form field.
+The line formFields('contact') as $field):?> collects all fields in the form an creates a $field variable for each form field.
 The name of the field can be found in $field['name'].
-And <?=$webigniter->printFormField($field['field'], 'class="form-field"');?> allows you to add custom properties to each form field.
+And printFormField($field['field'], 'class="form-field"');?> allows you to add custom properties to each form field.
 Optionally you can use an if/else construction on $field['name'] to have conditional properties.

 $field['required'] holds a boolean (true/false) whether the field is required or not, you can use it to print a * or not. $field['type'] holds the type of the element, for example 'text' or 'checkbox'.
 This is usefull when you need other CSS classes on a checkbox or a textarea.